|

 not own

-the land.
-Pat Corrigan, the
+larger cemetery.)
+We invited Pat Corrigan, the

-director of Mayfield Cemetery, said we had it
+director of Mayfield Cemetery, to review the

-wrong; the land was owned by United
+wrong: the land was owned by United

 Jewish Cemeteries and not by Lake View Cemetery.